 Those feelings are not terminal.

 I was so afraid to get help because I thought it made me weak and mental illness terrified me.
 I felt like I couldn’t see a doctor because I didn’t want to be labeled.
 Everything about seeking help made me feel anxious and I felt like it was better to suffer alone because I didn’t want to be a burden but there were so many things stopping me from seeking help.
 Suicide awareness wasn’t really a thing – I just knew that people did it and they went to hell for doing it and that everyone always said how selfish it was.

-No one talked about the reasons or about mental health.
+No one talked about the reasons or about mental health in general.